Fiedzia/rust-instrumentation/README.md

     Runtime usage:

         INSTRUMENTATION="socket.unix on; socket.unix.file /tmp/instr"; ./your_app
-        rmx.py -c '/tmp/instr' GET_KEY yourapp.foo
+        rmx.py -c 'unix:///tmp/instr' GET_KEY yourapp.foo

-        $ 7
+        $ GET_KEY yourapp.foo 7

-		Note that instrumentation configuration comes from env variable (it can be stored in a file as well).
+		Note that instrumentation configuration comes from env variable (it can be stored in a instrumentation.cond file as well).
     This allows user/system admin to control if and how metrics can be accessed to make it as convenient as possible.

+Current state:

+    It compiles, so I'm shipping it :-)
+    For now its closer to more proof of concept then to usable code.
+    Any error handling is missing and its likely to be buggy.
+    Interface will definitely change at least a bit.

 TODO:

-    * Code cleanup
+    * Fix failure messages for closed sockets
+    * Replace ~ with & whenever possible
     * Tests
     * Proper error handling
-    * Use rust logging instead of println
+    * Include errors/metadata in returned json
-    * Add tcp/http/websockets listeners
+    * Add http listener
-    * support for pushing metrics to zabbix/graphite/whatever
+    * Support for pushing metrics to zabbix/graphite/whatever
     * Write documentation
     * Pagination for GET_SUBKEYS?
+    * Parse existing instrumentation.conf by rmx.